otagobioinformaticsspringschool/2022-obss-day1/_episodes/02-unix-shell.md

 These introductory notes are adapted from [The Carpentries](https://carpentries.org) **[Introduction to the Command Line for Genomics](https://datacarpentry.org/shell-genomics/)** lessons

+> If you are not new to the UNIX shell, have a scroll through the lesson to ensure you know what is covered and then at the bottom is a link to some intermediate content that can be worked through while this lesson is being delivered.
+{: .callout}

 ---
 ## Introducing the Shell